anuragmgithub/Devops/Docker/README.md

 ## Docker Build context
 - The build context is essential for building Docker images because it determines which files are available to the Docker daemon.
 - Proper management of the build context, including the use of a `.dockerignore file`, can greatly enhance performance and ensure that only necessary files are included in the image build process.
+**You can pass any of the following inputs as the context for a build:**
+- The relative or absolute path to a local directory
+- A remote URL of a Git repository, tarball, or plain-text file
+- A plain-text file or tarball piped to the docker build command through standard input

+When you run the docker build command, Docker takes the current directory (or the specified context) and sends all its contents to the Docker daemon.
+This directory structure and its files form the build context.

+By controlling what files are included in the build context, you can optimize both build times and final image sizes.
+Using a .dockerignore file is essential for effective Docker image management, especially as projects grow in complexity.

+**Best Practices**
+- Use .dockerignore: Always create a .dockerignore file to exclude unnecessary files from the build context.
+This ensures that only relevant files are sent to the Docker daemon, speeding up the build process.
+- Minimal Build Context: Keep your build context minimal.
+Only include files needed for building the image.
+If your application is complex, consider breaking it into smaller components with separate Dockerfiles.
+- Review COPY Commands: Be explicit in your COPY commands to ensure you're only including the files necessary for the application to run